 • Provide a useful and positive experience for the Observer

 • Maintain a professional relationship with the Observer at all times

 • Ensure the Observer wears a name tag or is otherwise appropriately identified

 • Request and obtain informed consent from each patient for the participation of an Observer in their upcoming appointment

-• Ensure the Observer has signed a confidentiality agreement and retain a copy in the office/clinic
+• Ensure the Observer signs a confidentiality agreement and retains a copy in the office/clinic

 • Understand and abide by the Provincial Dental Board Code of Ethics